saleor/storefront/README.md

 ## Payments

 Currently, Saleor Storefront supports payments via the [Saleor Adyen App](https://docs.saleor.io/docs/3.x/developer/app-store/apps/adyen).
-To enable it, you need to install the app in your Saleor Cloud instance.
-To do so, go to the Saleor Dashboard and click on the "Apps" tab.
-Then, click on the "Install" button next to the Adyen app.
-After the installation is complete, you must click on the app and configure it.
+To install and configure the payment app go to the "Apps" section in the Saleor Dashboard (App Store is only available in Saleor Cloud).

 > [!WARNING]
 > To configure the Adyen App, you must have an account with [Adyen](https://www.adyen.com/).